First-order Newton-type Estimator for Distributed Estimation and Inference: Conclusions

 \section{Conclusions}

 This paper studies general distributed estimation and inference problems based on stochastic subgradient descent.
 We propose an efficient First-Order Newton-type Estimator (FONE) for estimating $\S^{-1} \w$ and its distributed version.
 The key idea behind our method is to use stochastic gradient information to approximate the Newton step.
 We further characterize the theoretical properties when using FONE for distributed estimation and inference with both smooth and non-smooth loss functions.
-We also conduct simulation studies to demonstrate the performance of the proposed distributed FONE.
-The proposed FONE of $\S^{-1} \w$ is general a estimator, which could find applications to other statistical estimation problems.
+We also conduct numerical studies to demonstrate the performance of the proposed distributed FONE.
+The proposed FONE of $\S^{-1} \w$ is a general estimator, which could find applications to other statistical estimation problems.
+While this paper focuses on convex loss functions, the proposed methods can be directly applied to non-convex objectives.
+It would be an interesting future direction to derive the convergence rates for non-convex settings.